davidecavestro/gphotos-cdp-docker/README.md

 ### Schedule with chadburn and expose a chromium for relogins

 I currently prefer scheduling from [chadburn](https://github.com/PremoWeb/chadburn) container.
-I've also added a containerized chromium, configured to share the profile, that can be used to renew the session when tokens expire.
+I've also added a containerized browser, configured to share the profile, that can be used to renew the session when tokens expire.
 The _containerized browser_ is reachable at the specified port from the _host browser_, i.e. at http://localhost:3000.